-Anirvan DasGupta, IIT Kharagpur

-So, we start with a mathematical model.
-So how do we model strings?
+So we start with a mathematical model.
+So how do we model strings.
 Now in order to model strings, we will make some assumptions.
-So, here I have listed out some of the assumptions that we make in modeling the string.
-So, the first assumption says that the motion of the string is planar.
-So for example, here what I have, I will assume that the string vibrates only in this plane.
+So here I have listed out some of the assumptions that we make in modeling the string.
+So the first assumption says that the motion of the string is planar.

+So for example here, what I have, I will assume that the string vibrates only in this plane.
 Then the slope of the string is small.
-So when the string deforms, the slope at any point of time is small.
+So when the string deforms the slope at any point of time is small.
 The third assumption says the longitudinal motion is negligible.
-So, if I make a mark here, if you make a mark here and trace the motion of this mark as the string vibrates, you will find most of the time this mark moves transverse to the string, there is hardly any axial motion, there is hardly any motion in this axial direction or the longitudinal direction.
+So if I make a mark here and trace the motion of this mark, as the string vibrates, you will find most of the time this mark moves transfers to the string.
+There is hardly any axial motion.

+There is hardly any motion in this axial direction of the longitudinal direction.
 So this is our third assumption.
-The fourth assumption says that the tension does not change with displacement of the string.
-So, I have put some tension in this string and as I displace, the tension, the change in tension is negligible.
-So with this, with these assumptions, we can now start modeling our string.
+The fourth assumption says that the tension does not change with displacement of the strings.
+So I have put some tension in this string and as I displace, the tension, the change in tension is negligible.
+So with these assumptions we can now start modeling our string.

-(Refer Slide Time: 06:15)